-Read on to learn more about what is product management, how the product manager job works, and what you need to do to become a top product manager and build products people love.
+Read on to learn more about what product management is, how the product manager job works, and what you need to do to become a top product management practitioner and build products people love.

 Jordan Bergtraum is a management consultant with over ten years of experience in the B2B SaaS industry, mostly as a head of product for various organizations in the legal, education, facilities management, and pharmaceutical spaces.
 He has been responsible for product strategy, UX, and teams consisting of product and project managers.
 In his ProductTank NYC […]